Dmitri801/browser-sync-express-starter/README.md

-# Build a meme app w/ canvas - gulp + browser-sync + express server - starter pack
+# Build a meme app w/ canvas - gulp + browser-sync + materializecss + express server - starter pack

 ## How to use